ringcentral/ringcentral-embeddable/docs/widget-event.md

 * The `rc-call-hold-notify` event is fired when user holds a call
 * The `rc-call-resume-notify` event is fired when user unholds a call.
 * The `rc-call-end-notify` event is fired when call is ended.
+* The `rc-call-mute-notify` event is fired when call is muted or unmuted.

 **Notice:** When user creates a call to a physical phone number, `rc-call-start-notify` is fired when callee accepts call.
 When user creates a call to a VOIP phone number (such as bettween RingCentral account), `rc-call-start-notify` is fired when outbound call is ringing in callee side.